This option is only for medicines that you take regularly, that have been authorised as ‘repeats’ by your Doctor.

 Urgent Requests

 If you forget to order or lose your medications, please place a new order immediately.
-We have a list of 'Urgent Medicaltions' when it would be unsafe to miss doses.
+We have a list of 'Urgent Medications' when it would be unsafe to miss doses.
 Requests for these medications will be processed the same day.
 For the majority of medications, it will be 3 working days.

 Remember: We're here to help